productize/kicad-automation-scripts/README.md

 ========================

-A bunch of scripts to automate [KiCad] processes using a combination of the KiCAD Python library and UI automation with [xdotool].
+A bunch of scripts to automate [KiCad] processes using a combination of the PCBNew Python library and UI automation with [xdotool].

 This work is based in big parts on Scott Bezek's scripts in his [split-flap display project][split-flap].